run-llama/chat-llamaindex/README.md

 Each subfolder in the `cache` folder contains the data for one `VectorStoreIndex`.
 To set which `VectorStoreIndex` is used for a bot, use the subfolder's name as `datasource` attribute in the [bot's data](./app/bots/bot.data.ts).

+> **Note**: To use the changed bots, you have to clear your local storage.
+Otherwise, the old bots are still used.
+You can clear your local storage by opening the developer tools and running `localStorage.clear()` in the console and reloading the page.

 ### Generate Data Sources

-To generate a new data source, create a new subfolder in the `datasources` directory and add the data files (e.g. PDFs) to it.
+To generate a new data source, create a new subfolder in the `datasources` directory and add the data files (e.g., PDFs).
-Then create the `VectorStoreIndex` for the data source, by running the following command:
+Then, create the `VectorStoreIndex`` for the data source by running the following command:

 ```bash
 pnpm run generate <datasource-name>